rundeck/rundeck/functional-test/readme.md

 * `USE_LOCAL_DOCKER_COMPOSE`: Set to `false` to use containerized docker-compose

+## Selenium Tests headless mode

+By default, testdeck will run selenium tests in headless mode, preventing the automated browser to pop up and steal focus.
+If you want to see the browser running the tests, you can set the following environment variable:

+* `TEST_SELENIUM_HEADLESS_MODE`: Set to `false` to run the tests in a visible browser.

 ## Adding a new test task

 Create a new gradle test task where you must specify the docker compose file to use and the spock configuration